top of page

 Breeding Info:

-Drags are very easy to fix within a line, so should be avoided where possible.
+Drags can easily become fixed within a line, so should be avoided where possible.
 Markings tend to be inconsistent without close linebreeding/inbreeding.
 Breeding to an unrelated well-marked buck does not necessarily result in well-marked offspring.
 The markings of the buck matters more than the markings of the doe.
 Outcrossing to unmarked rats can allow you to "reset" their markings... or lose what you have!

 Can be produced in a variety of ways - the Berkshire in the reference photo on the below left was from a variegated x unmarked pairing.
 The Berkshire in the reference photo on the below right was from two rats with white feet from a badger mother and unmarked father.
 Most berkshires in the UK currently are either variegated-based or badger-based.
 Hooded x self produces splotchy kittens rather than good berkshires.